BENEFITS

 INTEGRIty

-By coming with clean hands and standing in Equity as an honorable steward of a UNA, one may not need additional, overly-complex structures and strategies to protect assets and minimize liabilities...
+By having clean hands and standing in Equity as a good-faith steward of a UNA, one may not need additional, overly-complex structures and strategies to protect assets and minimize liabilities...